 How studying abroad changed me

-A student's journey abroad was a journey towards confidence
+A student's study abroad experience proves to be a journey toward confidence

 “How did study abroad change you?”